 Unfortunately, Chip has passed after working diligently to keep the winery’s agricultural operations running smoothly, and giving the vineyards at FRW a great start.

 Chip Manning - RIP 1964-2018

-They broke ground in June of 2005, and erected a building designed to enhance the experience of drinking fine wine, and viewing hand crafted art, thus their slogan was born - “We View Winemaking As Art”.
+They broke ground in June of 2005, and erected a building designed to enhance the experience of drinking fine wine.
 The land was prepared to become home to vine stock that had been ordered to arrive during the spring of 2006 and an original 12 acres of vines were planted.
 The first few years were consumed with preparation for the day when wine would be harvested, bottled, labeled and offered for sale.